brwilkinson/AzureDeploymentFramework/README.md

 - <a href="https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/" target="_blank">Cloud Adoption Framework</a>
 - <a href="https://docs.microsoft.com/en-us/azure/architecture/framework" target="_blank">Microsoft Azure Well-Architected Framework</a>

-Once you familiar with those, how do you actually implement, by taking 1 or more of those Core Apps and moving them to the Cloud using a Fully Declarative Model?
+Once you are familiar with those, how do you actually implement, by taking 1 or more of those Core Apps and moving them to the Cloud using a Fully Declarative Model?

     How do you actually implement those design patterns that are in the architectural documentation?
     How do you actually start designing and deploying your application code?